 In 2001, painstaking geological examinations of the area were conducted, with the site appearing to bear great resemblance to Homer’s lavish descriptions of the plains of Troy where much of the fighting of the Trojan War allegedly took place.

-But did a fight between the Greeks and Trojans really take place?
+Did the Greeks and Trojans really fight?

 So it appears that we do have pretty solid evidence of the sacking of a city in around 1200 BC, but was it a fight between Greeks and Trojans as Homer would claim 400 years later?
 The answer is that we still don’t know for sure.
 But there is some interesting written evidence from the time of the burning of the archaeological site of Troy.